What's New:

-The Generalized System of Preferences (GSP) extends duty-free treatment to several thousand products imported into the United States from more than two-thirds of the world's countries.
+The Generalized System of Preferences (GSP) program is set to expire on July 31, 2013.
+GSP extends duty-free treatment to several thousand products imported into the United States from more than two-thirds of the world's countries.
 GSP is an important way American companies keep costs down.
 Large and small businesses import products duty-free under GSP.
-Congress has authorized the current program through December 31, 2010.
-Click on the image below to view an interactive map of GSP importers in the United States.
+Click on the image below to view an interactive map of likely GSP importers in the United States that could face higher costs if the GSP program is allowed to expire.

 The Coalition for GSP is a Washington, DC-based group of U.S. businesses, trade associations, and consumer organizations that seeks the renewal of the GSP program by Congress before its expiration.
 Since 1992, the Coalition has been the predominant and successful U.S. business community voice advocating GSP renewal.